heloineto/blip-extension-template/README.md

 ## Installation

-To start your project using this template, run one of the commands below:
+To start your project using this template, run the command below:

 ```shell
 npx degit heloineto/blip-extension-template#javascript my-app